Supply Chain Management Process, Roles, and Software

 The adoption of specialized systems can help you integrate numerous inventory points under one umbrella for more effective, centralized administration.
 While the choice of available solutions is wide, the common set of must-have features for inventory management software looks like this.

 Multi-location inventory tracking.
-Software allows for organizing and tracking inventory items by suppliers, serial numbers, tags, barcodes, SKUs (stock keeping units, or a number assigned to a product to track inventory) or other IDs at different location levels (bins, shelves, racks, aisles) across multiple warehouses.
+Software allows for organizing and tracking inventory items by suppliers, serial numbers, tags, barcodes, SKUs (stock keeping units or a number assigned to a product to track inventory) or other IDs at different location levels (bins, shelves, racks, aisles) across multiple warehouses.
 You can easily find a specific part or product, monitor locations, trace item transitions, view overstocks and stockouts.

 Low inventory alerts.
 They appear in your dashboard when the quantity of certain items reach the preset low limit.

 Automated replenishment.
-In case of frequent reorders, a replenishment tool can automatically create purchase orders and send them to vendors.
+In the case of frequent reorders, a replenishment tool can automatically create purchase orders and send them to vendors.

 Digital FIFO tools.
 FIFO stands for first-in, first-out and describes the principle that the oldest inventory should be used or sold first.
-This approach leads to timely identification of the obsolete or slow-moving stock.
+This approach leads to timely identification of obsolete or slow-moving stock.